The Book of Bebb: Love Feast (1974)

-While Bebb is celebrating this, perhaps his most far-reaching spiritual coupe, Antonio is pitched even further into depression.
+While Bebb is celebrating this, perhaps his most far-reaching spiritual coup, Antonio is pitched even further into depression.
 Any enthusiasm that he has gleaned from the revival movement is short-lived, and his English lessons are tinged with bleakness.
 He is finally devastated by news that Tony and Sharon have resumed their affair – his nephew having moved back into the house where it began several years earlier.
 His decision to retreat to Gertrude Conover’s centre in Princeton yields little comfort, as he discovers Bebb embroiled in a battle with a professor of history, Virgil Roebuck, whose atheistic rants are disrupting the preacher’s meetings.

 Finding his father-in-law preoccupied and desperate for guidance, Antonio decides to spend Christmas with Brownie in Texas.
 While staying at Open Heart, he is drawn into a drug-fuelled mystical experience with the native Americans, instigated by the elderly and mischievous John Turtle.
 In the hallucinatory vision that follows, Antonio converses with the deceased: Herman Redpath, Lucille Bebb, and his sister, Miriam.
 Still beset by uncertainty, and not knowing that Sharon has herself fled south to Florida, Antonio finds himself back in Connecticut, heading for a sexual liaison with an ex-student, Laura Fleishman.
 Upon returning to the northeast, Antonio finds Bebb engaged in a desperate conflict with both the IRS and the university, which culminates in a protest march and a riot.
 Both scandals force Bebb into hiding, but news of the situation brings Sharon back from Florida, and forces an encounter between herself, Antonio, and Bebb, who gives them marital advice.
 Their shared sense that Bebb is bidding them goodbye is made concrete when, as a parting shot before fleeing the area, Bebb and Fats Golden hire a plane with the banner "Here’s to Jesus", and fly it over Princeton, only for it to crash in flames in a nearby potato field.